awsdocs/aws-systems-manager-user-guide/doc_source/agent-install-ubuntu.md

 + **Instances created from AMIs earlier than `20180627`**: [Install SSM Agent on Ubuntu Server instances](#agent-install-ubuntu-tabs)

 **Important**
-Be aware that if an instance has more than one installation of the SSM Agent \(for example, one installed using a Snap and one installed using a deb installer\), your agent operations will not work correctly\.
+Be aware that if an instance has more than one installation of the SSM Agent \(for example, one installed using a Snap and one installed using a deb installer\), your agent operations won't work correctly\.

 You can verify the source AMI ID creation date for an instance using either of the following methods\.
-Note that these procedures apply only to AWS managed AMIs\.
+These procedures apply only to AWS managed AMIs\.

 **Verify a source AMI ID creation date \(console\)**